 Vietnam is also a shopper’s paradise.
-There are so many great things to buy in Vietnam including food, souvenirs and clothes and artwork.
-This guide will introduce some of the many great items available for purchase, the best places to buy these items and what it will cost you.
+There are so many great things to buy in Vietnam including food, souvenirs, clothes and artwork.
+This guide will introduce some of the many great items available for purchase, the best places to buy these items and what they will cost you.

 First-time travellers to Vietnam may find it difficult to know what ‘good’ prices are, so here are some tips:

 - Make sure you bring your bartering skills – this may seem a little strange at first but this is the norm in local markets.
 A rule of thumb is to pay around 40-50% of the first price offered.
 Always ask how much one item would cost first, then try to see if you can get a deal when buying two or more items.